-- ► Keep within the specified pressure and temperature range. - ▶ Only use the measuring device in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - ► Based on the nameplate, check whether the ordered device is permitted for the intended use in the hazardous area (e.g. explosion protection, pressure vessel safety). - ▶ Use the measuring device only for media to which the process-wetted materials are sufficiently resistant. - ▶ If the measuring device is not operated at atmospheric temperature, compliance with the relevant basic conditions specified in the associated device documentation is absolutely essential: "Documentation" section → 🖺 8. - ► Protect the measuring device permanently against corrosion from environmental influences.
+- ► Keep within the specified pressure and temperature range. - ▶ Only use the measuring device in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - ► Based on the nameplate, check whether the ordered device is permitted for the intended use in the hazardous area (e.g. explosion protection, pressure vessel safety). - ▶ Use the measuring device only for media to which the process-wetted materials are sufficiently resistant. - ▶ If the ambient temperature of the measuring device is outside the atmospheric temperature, it is absolutely essential to comply with the relevant basic conditions as specified in the device documentation. $\rightarrow \blacksquare 8$ - ► Protect the measuring device permanently against corrosion from environmental influences.